Montenegro - Data Protection Overview

 In case of non-compliance, Article 71 of the PDPL provides that the AZLP has the authority to:

 - order that irregularities in the processing of personal data be eliminated;

-- impose a temporary ban on unlawful processing of personal data;
+- impose a temporary ban on the unlawful processing of personal data;

 - order the erasure of personal data collected without legal grounds;

-Processing of personal data contrary to the PDPL constitutes a misdemeanour.
-Article 74 of the PDPL lists the following activities which may give rise to misdemeanour proceedings instituted by the AZLP:
+Processing of personal data contrary to the PDPL constitutes a misdemeanor.
+Article 74 of the PDPL lists the following activities which may give rise to misdemeanor proceedings instituted by the AZLP:

 - processing personal data in breach of the PDPL;